thegetty/quire-docs/content/guide/styles-customization.md

 In the above example, we are selecting the element with a class[&] of `"title"` that is inside an element with the class of `"quire-page__header"` (both of which start with a period `.` to indicate class[&]), that is inside an element[&] (in this case an element representing the page itself) with an id[&] of `"#chapter-one"` (which starts with a hashmark to indicate id).

-[note]In Quire, page ids are unique, and can be found on the `<div>` element that has the class[&] `"quire-primary"`.
-By using the id[&] in your custom CSS[&], you are targeting only that page, not all `"quire-primary"` elements[&] throughout your publication.
+{{< q-class "box" >}}In Quire, page ids are unique, and can be found on the `<div>` element that has the class[&] `"quire-primary"`.
+By using the id[&] in your custom CSS[&], you are targeting only that page, not all `"quire-primary"` elements[&] throughout your publication.{{< /q-class >}}

-[note]Exceptionally, if somewhere there is a more specific CSS selector[&] that’s applying a style to an element, it will override the less specific one even if it’s in your `custom.css` file.
+{{< q-class "box" >}}Exceptionally, if somewhere there is a more specific CSS selector[&] that’s applying a style to an element, it will override the less specific one even if it’s in your `custom.css` file.
 If you are trying to apply a more global style change like this and you find it’s not working, it may be because your CSS selector[&] is too generic and there is a more specific rule elsewhere in your theme’s styles that is overriding your more general one.
-The "Inspect element" tool will point to what combination of CSS selectors are actually applying the final style as it’s seen in the browser window.
+The "Inspect element" tool will point to what combination of CSS selectors are actually applying the final style as it’s seen in the browser window.{{< /q-class >}}

 ## Overriding Theme Templates